appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day17/+page.md

-# Day 17: Networking - Part 2
+# Networking - Part 2

 - Review the basics of Flutter app development from Day 8-16.
 - Build on your knowledge of networking from Day 16 to create a more advanced app that fetches data from an API and displays it in a list.